bmabsout/Thesis/src/chapters/07_architecture.typ

 == Asymmetric Actor-Critic: Policy Minimization <chap:architecture:asymmetric_ac>

 Having established feasibility with Neuroflight, we next addressed the challenge of deploying more complex policies within embedded constraints.
-A key insight came from questioning a fundamental assumption in actor-critic reinforcement learning: why do actors and critics use the same network architectures?
+A key insight came from questioning a fundamental assumption in actor-critic #abbrv.RL: why do actors and critics use the same network architectures?

 === The Symmetry Assumption <chap:architecture:asymmetric_ac:symmetry>